dasunpubudumal/labwhere/README.md

 # Labwhere

-This is a rebuild of [Sanger Labwhere](https://github.com/sanger/labwhere)
+This is a rebuild of [Sanger Labwhere](https://github.com/sanger/labwhere).
+It is a service which allows laboratory users to track labware.

 It is a proof of concept:
 - Service only (no User Interface)